Globski/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 # High-Level Programming - JavaScript Web jQuery

 ## Description
 This project involves front-end programming using JavaScript and jQuery.
 It covers selecting and manipulating HTML elements, making GET and POST requests with jQuery Ajax, and updating text colors.
-It also involves handling click events, making API requests using jQuery.
+It also involves handling click events, and making API requests using jQuery.

 ## Project Structure
 | Task | Description | Source Code |